I am uploading all of my high-resolution Darwin Historical Colourised images to my Google Drive in the cloud.

 Having won over the Silver top Taxi Radio room manager, I was invited to join the staff in the radio room.
 I ended up working three shifts on three different jobs at one stage.
 Silver Top Taxis in Carlton, Yellow Cabs in South Melbourne, and City Towing in Collingwood.
 Now there is a long boring story about how we shuffled shifts to make this 24 hour 7 days a week rotation work, but I also managed to drive Taxis in my spare time during this period.

-Up until recently, we had a Christmas lunch radio room reunion on a regular basis in the Melbourne.
+Up until recently, we had a Christmas lunch radio room reunion on a regular basis in Melbourne.

 I now believe I am the last man standing so to speak, so there are no more lunches. 🙁